vippsas/vipps-report-api/README.md

 # Report API

-💥 **BETA VERSION**: The API is publicly available, but may still have minor changes. 💥
+💥 **BETA VERSION**: The API is publicly available, but may still have minor changes.

-The report API gives you, or a third-party acting on your behalf, the ability to fetch information about payment events that have been processed by Vipps.
+For example: We think it's a good idea to split the endpoints for retrieving funds and the fees, to simplify reconciliation.
+We aim to have the final specification ready in August. 💥

 Feedback?
 Great!
 You can
 [submit an issue on GitHub](https://github.com/vippsas/vipps-report-api/issues).